 The NBCR was designed to give real world data linking demographic, cancer cytogenetic, clinical and treatment outcome information and offers a longitudinal clinical pathway for each participating patient.

 The NBCR fills current gaps in knowledge and research capacity to form a collaborative model framework.
 The framework is equipped to develop evidenced-based policy and improve the diagnosis, treatment and outcomes for patients with Acute Myeloid Leukaemia (AML), Acute Lymphoblastic Leukaemia (ALL), Myelodysplasia (MDS) and Uncommon Lymphomas.

 By systematically collecting patient information, the NBCR provides serial longitudinal data for blood cancer patients throughout Australia and New Zealand.

-The NBCR has captured data from more than 3,000 patients in 41 participating hospitals in Australia and four active hospital sites in New Zealand, becoming the principal source of longitudinal leukaemia and clinical pathway data for Australian and New Zealand researchers.
+The NBCR has captured data from more than 3,500 patients in 43 participating hospitals in Australia and five active hospital sites in New Zealand, becoming the principal source of longitudinal leukaemia and clinical pathway data for Australian and New Zealand researchers.

 Since the start of the NBCR in 2012 a key challenge is its financial viability and the ALLG is constantly seeking new partners to help support this critical piece of real-world data infrastructure.